Skip to content

 • Detection Source: Identifies the Microsoft Defender component that generated the alert, typically listed as Defender for Endpoint (Antivirus) for device alerts.
 This field helps analysts understand where the alert originated, guiding them to the right tools and resources for investigation.

-Evidence and Response
+Evidence and Response section:

 • Emails (May Appear): Lists emails that are evidence in the investigation, including malicious messages, phishing attempts, or emails with suspicious attachments or links.
 Outlines individual emails and if they are in scope for remediation actions, should they be approved.